HSF/hsf.github.io/organization/_posts/2022/2022-03-31-coordination.md

 - Held a meeting on MARS: <https://indico.cern.ch/event/1107097/>
 - Next meeting will be on Fast Calorimeter Simulation Challenge on April 11th
   - <https://indico.cern.ch/event/1140563/>
-  We will work to advertise this to all possibly interested community
+  We will work to advertise this to all possibly interested communities
 - HSF Detector Simulation on GPU Community Meeting (3-6 May) - see above
 - Expecting a session on DD4hep towards the end of May